Click here to jump straight to the reviews!

 On a lot monitors you'll see a round and smooth hole that reaches into the depths of the case.
 That's called a bass port.
 It does several things that can be equally calculated and commanded with a sealed off box with no open port.
 Neither is superior than the other, they are both methods of achieving the same result.

 One reason is it allows oxygen to flow in and out of the speaker casing, which can carry reverberations in the case out of it and into your ear.
 This allows the engineers to craft the case in a way to extend the reach of the sub lower into the frequency spectrum without forcing it to draw more power or use a larger driver than necessary.
 In the same manner, it carries on its task without introducing distortion in other bass frequencies.
+They also exist to give the subwoofer access to more air to push so its not creating a vacuum in the case.

 Most professional subwoofers will come with a phase switch on the back.
 This is getting a little technical, but let's cover it as simply as we can.
 Sound waves in the bass spectrum have longer wavelengths and can take longer to reach you than middle and upper frequency sounds.
 Combine this with the placement of your subwoofer and you can unintentionally get out of phase, meaning that the bass waves are recombining with the other sound waves in the air and changing each other in a way that doesn't sound good.
 The phase switch will basically let you adjust the timing of the sub by a matter of milliseconds.